Today's Articles

 He contacted (then) Representative Mickey Leland about his idea for a national museum focusing on African Americans.
 Leland sponsored a non-binding resolution (H.R.
 666) advocating an African American museum on the National Mall, which passed the House of Representatives in 1986.
 The congressional attention motivated the Smithsonian to improve its presentation of African American history.
 In 1987, the National Museum of American History sponsored a major exhibit, "Field to Factory," which focused on the African American Diaspora out of the Deep South in the 1950s.

 In 2007, the NMAAHC became the first major museum to open on the Web before completing a physical structure.
-The website included the museum's first exhibit in New York City.
-The site was also designed to encourage collaboration between scholars and the public.
-The main feature of the web-based initiative was the Memory Book application, which allowed individuals to contribute to the website pictures, a story, or an audio application to spotlight unique experiences in African American culture.
+The website included the museum's first exhibit in New York City and was designed to encourage collaboration between scholars and the public.
+The main feature of the web-based initiative was the Memory Book application, which allowed individuals to contribute pictures, a story, or an audio application to spotlight unique experiences in African American culture.

 Renée Anderson, the museum's head of collections, oversaw the effort.
 After artifacts were selected for display, graphics and labels for each item were manufactured.
 Display cases for each item were also purchased, and exhibiting mounts or specially designed cases were handcrafted for particularly fragile, important, or unusually sized objects.
 Museum officials said all artifacts and displays would be moved into the new museum in the summer of 2016, along with the museum's 175 full-time employees.